ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

 - WTP

-        For Armada37x0 only, use this parameter to point to wtptools source code directory, which can be found as a3700_utils.zip in the release.
-Usage
-        example: ``WTP=/path/to/a3700_utils``
+        For Armada37x0 only.

-        If WTP source code is a git snapshot then provide path to the full git repository (including .git subdir) because WTP build process calls git commands.
+        Specify path to the full checkout of Marvell A3700-utils-marvell git repository.
+Checkout must contain also .git subdirectory because WTP build process calls git commands.

+        WTP build process uses also Marvell mv-ddr-marvell git repository specified in MV_DDR_PATH option.

+        Do not remove any parts of git checkout becuase build process and other applications need them for correct building and version determination.

 - CRYPTOPP_PATH